Laboratory of Neuropharmacology and Epigenetics

 Historical view

-The laboratory was established as a result of the transformation of the Laboratory of Molecular Neuroendocrinology, operating since August 7, 2018.
+The Laboratory of Neuropharmacology and Epigenetics was established on April 23, 2021 as a result of the transformation of the Laboratory of Molecular Neuroendocrinology, which had been operating since August 7, 2018.

-The laboratory is one of the five innovative research laboratories created as part of the project entitled “Modernization of the building and research infrastructure of the Institute of Pharmacology of the Polish Academy of Sciences in Krakow in order to create innovative laboratories for brain research” implemented in the years 2009-2013.
+The Laboratory is one of five innovative research laboratories established as part of the project entitled “Modernization of the building and research infrastructure of the Institute of Pharmacology of the Polish Academy of Sciences in Krakow in order to create innovative research laboratories for brain research” carried out in 2009-2013.
+Funds for the establishment of the Laboratory came from the Innovative Economy Operational Program (2.1.
+Development of centers with high research potential, European Regional Development Fund, perspective 2007-2013).

 Research profile

-Primary cultures of rodent brain neurons carried out in dispersed and organotypic systems
+- Primary cultures of rodent brain neurons carried out in dispersed and organotypic systems

-Cultures of nerve stem cells and astrocytes
+- Cultures of neural stem cells and microglia

-Cultures of human neurons derived from induced pluripotent stem cells (iPSCs)
+- Cultures of human neurons derived from induced pluripotent stem cells (iPSCs)

 Research methods